dracudev/Libft/README.md

 4. **Additional Makefile Commands:**

-  - `make bonus`: Compiles additional bonus functions that are not part of the mandatory library functions.
-These bonus functions are useful for working with linked lists.

   - `make clean`: Removes all the object files (*.o) created during the compilation process.
 This is useful for cleaning up the directory without removing the compiled library file libft.a.

   - `make fclean`: Performs a deeper clean by removing all the object files as well as the compiled library file libft.a.
 This essentially resets the directory to its initial state before compilation.